Our Free Guide to Responsible Gambling and how to Gamble Responsibly

 These days, even the sign-up process needs to be checked with KYC procedures and source of income checks.
 These checks make sure they know who you are, but also that you are able to fund your gambling activities.
 It is worth saying this goes to protect the gambling companies as well against money laundering.
 During the sign-up process, you will also come across the first set of tools that will help you keep your gambling under control.

 The first set of tools are deposit limits, where you can choose to limit how much you can deposit, normally on a daily, weekly or monthly basis.
 This is a great tool and does a lot of good.
 One great thing is that you can decrease this limit whenever you want, and it is applied immediately.
 However, if you choose to increase that limit, you can, but it will take 24 hours before it is activated, which many times is long enough to “cool down” if that player has been on a bad run and started to bet irresponsibly.

 Also, gambling sites must offer customers the chance to take a break or even self-exclude fully.
-The "cool off" period or time out is where you can request to take a break from gambling on that website for a set period, ranging from 24 up to, usually, 6 weeks.
-Once you have requested this you won't be able to access any of the websites betting or gambling products so is great if you maybe just starting to spend too much.
+The “cool off” period or time out is where you can request to take a break from gambling on that website for a set period, ranging from 24 up to, usually, 6 weeks.
+Once you have requested this, you won’t be able to access any of the websites betting or gambling products, so is great if you are maybe just starting to spend too much.

 So, the online bookmakers have these features to help look after you, but what can you do as a player to keep gambling responsibly?
 One of the golden rules with betting and gambling is it should be fun, and you should make sure it stays fun.